 Vitl does not allow you to upload raw DNA data or past test results to gain insights into your health.

-Vitl has a variety of standard supplements, which aren’t personalized to the user.
-They are divided into 4 categories:
+Vitl has a variety of standard supplements which aren’t personalized to the user.
+They are divided into the following categories:

 - Health Goals

 They also offer two options for personalized vitamins:

 - Personalized Pack: 28-day supply, 4 pills per day.

 - Essential One: 30-day supply, 1 pill per day.

 Vitamins can be personalized based on your test results and self-reported information from your intake quiz.

 Vitl DNA results are ready within 4 weeks of sending the sample back for analysis.
 They send an email when the sample is received by the lab and another when the results are ready for viewing.
 Users can access the results from their account.